|

 According to the 1871 census,

-Reginald C. was still a scholar, living at Lancaster House, in College
+Reginald C. is still a scholar, living at Lancaster House, in College

 Road, Harrow.
 He lives with his parents, and six of his siblings,